 This intern program will provide selected candidates with practical experience in business development and marketing, an increased knowledge of biotechnology, an opportunity to interact with esteemed scientists at Einstein and access to networking with other technology transfer/business development professionals.

 To learn more about the intern program, please download the T2IP Job Description here.
-If you are interested in applying for this internship, candidates must submit the application form no later than Friday, April 19, 2013.
-The program will begin with orientation the week of May 6th, and upon successful completion of a probationary period the Program will run through August 2013.
+If you are interested in applying for this internship, candidates must complete and submit the application form no later than Monday, June 16, 2014.
+The program will begin with orientation the week of June 23rd, and upon successful completion of a probationary period the Program will run until October 2014.

 If you have any question, please contact us.